Article Overview: Things to Do in Joshua Tree National Park

 Best Hikes in Joshua Tree: 15 Epic Hikes in Joshua Tree National Park

-9. Oasis of Mara
+9. See the Oasis of Mara

 The Oasis of Mara is one of five spring-fed oases inside the park.
 It’s where Indians once found water and shade.
 Plus it provided the perfect place to hunt and gather food.